Why choose the inquest solicitors at Stephensons?

 Our specialist inquest lawyers have provided expert advice and representation to interested parties or witnesses in inquests nationwide for many years.
 We have extensive experience of representing interested parties at pre-inquest review hearings and final inquest hearings, including Article 2 inquests.

-Whether you have lost a family member or you are a healthcare professional or business, such as a care home or nursing home, our inquest solicitors can help to protect your position and ensure that the facts are fully investigated and considered.
+Whether you have lost a family member or you are a healthcare professional or business, such as a CQC registered care home or home care provider, our inquest solicitors can help to protect your position and ensure that the facts are fully investigated and considered.

 What is an inquest?

-An inquest is called where a person has died in circumstances which appear to be due to unknown, violent or unnatural causes.
+An inquest is called where a person has died in circumstances which appear to be due to unknown, violent or unnatural causes, or the person has died in the care or custody of the state.
 An inquest is a fact-finding inquiry with the purpose of determining who died; when; where; and how they came about their death.

 The coroner may grant ‘interested party’ status in an inquest to any person who the coroner thinks has a sufficient interest in the death.
 It is defined in Section 47(2) of the Coroners and Justice Act 2009 and can include the deceased’s spouse, civil partner, partner, parent, child, brother, sister, grandparent, grandchild, child of a brother or sister, stepfather, stepmother, half-brother or half-sister; or someone with involvement in the circumstances leading to the death.